wvolz/smartplug-monitor/README.md

-smartswitch-monitor
+smartplug-monitor
 ===================

-scripts for monitoring the output from a Lowes Iris Smartswitch
+scripts for monitoring the output from a Lowes Iris Smartplug

+Some ( a lot ) of this code is from http://www.desert-home.com/